AdiMakkar/haibun-module/README.md

-# Haibun-web-accessibility-lighthouse
+# haibun-web-accessibility-lighthouse

 Haibun Web Accessibility Lighthouse is a module that incorporates Haibun's integration and testing with that of Lighthouse, an open source API used for measuring the quality of web pages.

 ## Installation

 Normally, libraries from this repository will be included in a project like any other, or used via the cli, for example, using `npx @haibun/cli`.
-For more information you can visit 'Haibun' at 'https://github.com/withhaibun/haibun'
+For more information you can visit `Haibun` at `https://github.com/withhaibun/haibun`

 ### Lighthouse